 After meeting back up Barry turns on Leon and hands the girl over to Umbrella.
 This is revealed to be a ploy by Barry to force the scientists on the sub to operate on her as she is the host for the B.O.W. parasite.
 Although she is saved, the beast escapes and kills everyone.
 Barry and Lucina make it back to the Starlight to find Leon, after killing a copy of him, they find Leon and make their way off the ship and defeat the final creature to escape on the sub.
 The ship explodes and our heroes escape.
 Leon arranges a rendezvous point with HQ, however the last shot of the game reveals that this Leon is another clone, and the real Leon died on board.

 The plot this time around is very much a traditional Resident Evil story but with less melodrama and a dash of John Carpenter’s The Thing.
-Most of the series plot is pretty convoluted, involving shady conspiracies, government corruption, and hackneyed melodrama.
-The story in Gaiden is no Shakespearean tragedy, in fact it’s one of the more simple plots in the series, but it still has twists that keep your interest.
+Most of the series plot is pretty convoluted, involving shady conspiracies, government corruption, and hackneyed plot twists.
+The story in Gaiden is no Shakespearean tragedy, in fact it’s one of the more direct plots in the series, but it still has twists that keep your interest.
 If not for the ending, the game might have been perfectly compatible with the series canon, but as it stands It has been cut from continuity.

 In the end it’s a pretty direct mystery with little flair.
 One sorely missed feature is the series tradition of found documents.
 In just about every game in the series you’ll find letters, memos, reports, and journals that expand upon the events of the game.
 These do a great job of fleshing out the game’s world and making the situation a little more emotionally resonant.
 Here, all the documents you find are tutorials or notices on where things are with no flavor text.
 Since the main story is interesting, the absence of these documents doesn’t really hurt the game, but things do feel a little bare bones this time.